anupammo/smwp-plugin/readme.txt

 e.g.

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress [Screenshot - 2]
-1. Use the Settings->Plugin Name screen to configure the plugin
+3. Use the Settings->Social Media CTA menu to configure the plugin [Screenshot - 3]
-1. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= How SMWPP-CTA helps me? =

+SMWPP-CTA plugin is a WordPress Plugin for Social Media links perfrom as Click to Action button with icons.
+Right now plugin have only have the Facebook, Twitter and Linkedin options.
+Can be placed top of the content or in the bottom of content for both page and post.
+Also can set the alignment left, right or center easily.

-= What about foo bar? =
+= Is it safe? =

-Answer to foo bar dilemma.
+Absolutely safe and secured.
+Verified by WordPress plugin teams several time before publish.

 == Screenshots ==